First Amendment Attorney

 The full text of the First Amendment, from the United States Constitution, Bill of Rights, is as follows:

-The “First“ Amendment was actually the “Third Amendment“ to the original draft Constitution, but the first two amendments were not adopted, thus creating our bedrock “First Amendment“ to the U.S. Constitution, and the beginning of the Bill of Rights.
-Essentially, the First Amendment guarantees a variety of civil liberties and restricts the government from interfering with freedom of speech, the free exercise of religion, the right to associate with each other, the right of privacy, the freedom to assemble, the right to petition the government for redress of grievances, and further guarantees the separation of church and state.
+The “First“ Amendment was the “Third Amendment“ to the original draft Constitution, but the first two amendments were not adopted, thus creating our bedrock “First Amendment“ to the U.S. Constitution, and the beginning of the Bill of Rights.
+Essentially, the First Amendment guarantees a variety of civil liberties and restricts the government from interfering with freedom of speech, the free exercise of religion, the right to associate with each other, the right to privacy the freedom to assemble, the right to petition the government for a redress of f grievances, and further guarantees the separation of church and state.
 The courts have interpreted, and in some cases, limited, these freedoms in certain circumstances.
-For example, there is no mention of the right of privacy or the separation of church and state in the Bill of Rights, however the Supreme Court has recognized the existence of these fundamental rights, as part of what was intended by the framers of the Constitution.
+For example, there is no mention of the right to privacy or the separation of church and state in the Bill of Rights, however, the Supr, eme Court has recognized the existence of these fundamental rights, as part of what was intended by the framers of the Constitution.
 Notably, the First Amendment only pertains to actions of the government; whether federal, state, or local.
 In other words, private corporations or individuals can – and often do – engage in activity that would otherwise violate First Amendment freedoms, without repercussion.
 For more information on “private censorship“ click here.